Home Executive Briefing Centre Live Signal Watch Live Signal Index Live Impact Index Day 33 Start Diagnostic →

 The Executive Field Guide

-60 pages.
-The complete framework in operational form — the six signals, the three domains, the Bulletproof Operating System, and the 90-day installation plan.
-Written for executives.
+14 pages.
+The complete framework in operational form — the six signals, three domains, empirical anchors, the Bulletproof Operating System™, and the 90-day installation plan.
+Includes live Hormuz worked example.

 €14.99 · Immediate PDF delivery